rasbt/pattern_classification/resources/data_glossary.md

 [[back to top](#table-of-contents)]

-A linear transformation technique that is commonly used to project a given dataset onto a new feature space  or feature subspace (for dimensionality reduction) where the new component axes are the directions that maximize the variance/spread of the data.
+A linear transformation technique that is commonly used to project a dataset (without utilizing class labels) onto a new feature space or feature subspace (for dimensionality reduction) where the new component axes are the directions that maximize the variance/spread of the data.

 <br>
 <br>